Genivia/ugrep/README.md

            input line that matches at least one of the patterns is written to  the standard output.

-           The ugrep utility accepts input of various encoding formats and normal- izes the output to UTF-8.
+           ugrep accepts input of various encoding formats and normalizes the out- put to UTF-8.
 When a UTF byte order mark is present in the input,  the input  is  automatically normalized; otherwise, ugrep assumes the input is ASCII, UTF-8, or raw binary.
-An input encoding format may be specified with option --encoding.
+An input encoding format may be speci- fied with option --encoding.

            If  no  FILE  arguments are specified and standard input is read from a terminal, recursive searches are performed as if -R is  specified.
 To force reading from standard input, specify `-' as a FILE argument.

+           Directories  specified as FILE arguments are searched without recursing into subdirectories, unless -R, -r, or -2...-9 is specified.

            Hidden files and directories are ignored in recursive searches.
 Option -.  (--hidden)  includes  hidden  files  and  directories  in recursive searches.

+           The ug command is equivalent to ugrep --config to load the default con- figuration file, which allows for customization, see CONFIGURATION.

            The following options are available: